Published on 20 Jul 2022 7:28 pm (UK Time)

 The 31st European Cup is currently being decided between Ireland, Scotland, France and Wales, with the winner qualifying for the 2016 European Cup and the 2017 Rugby League World Cup.

-There is even a presence as far as The United Arab Emirates and Pakistan, who as recently as April 2013 played a match in the Dubai Sport City Complex.
+There is even a presence as far as The United Arab Emirates and Pakistan, who as recently as April 2013 played a match in the Dubai Sport City Complex.“Well I’ll be damned.” – You, upon seeing Rugby League played in the Middle East.

 While progress is being made to establish Rugby League as a credible international sport, the vast differences in funds for development across countries is indicative to its challenges for further growth.
 Australia, New Zealand, and England enjoy a far greater depth and quality of talent than other countries, namely due to their various domestic competitions, youth development programs and overall wider exposure through television broadcasting deals.